istio/istio.io/content/en/docs/setup/platform-setup/k3d/index.md

 ## Set up Dashboard UI for k3d

-k3d does not have a built in Dashboard UI like minikube.
+k3d does not have a built-in Dashboard UI like minikube.
 But you can still set up Dashboard, a web based Kubernetes UI, to view your cluster.
 Follow these instructions to set up Dashboard for k3d.

 1. To deploy Dashboard, run the following command: